|Michigan → Ross → samoore → Personal|

 Basic Dietary advice/ Low Carb

 - Have you ever seen the movie Supersize Me?
 It’s a movie by Morgan Spurlock that purported to show how fat a person becomes if he/she only eats fast food.
 There’s a movie called Fat Head that presents related ideas about this movie (it’s basically a counterpoint).
 (It’s also funny and the kids enjoyed it, too.)

-You might notice that my Amazon review of it is still the #3 review.
+You might notice that my Amazon review of it is the #1 most informative review.
 It’s the only movie I’ve ever reviewed.

 - This is a promo of the movie put together by some students at Western Illinois University.